Pictures Slideshow: Weight Loss - 10 Ways to Boost Your Metabolism

 Recharge with Green Tea

 Drinking green tea or oolong tea offers the combined benefits of caffeine and catechins, substances shown to rev up the metabolism for a couple hours.
-Research suggests that drinking two to four cups of either tea may push the body to burn 17% more calories than normal for a short period of time.
+Research suggests that drinking two to four cups of either tea may push the body to burn 17% more calories during moderately intense exercise for a short period of time.

 Avoid Crash Diets

-Crash diets -- those involving eating fewer than 1,000 calories a day -- are disastrous for anyone hoping to quicken their metabolism.
+Crash diets -- those involving eating fewer than 1,200 (if you're a woman) or 1,800 (if you're a man) calories a day -- are disastrous for anyone hoping to quicken their metabolism.
 Although these diets may help you drop pounds (at the expense of good nutrition), a high percentage of the loss comes from muscle.
 The lower your muscle mass, the slower your metabolism.
-The final result is a body that burns far fewer calories (and gains weight faster) than the one you had before the diet.
+The final result is your body burns fewer calories (and gains weight faster) than the one you had before the diet.

 More Reading on Weight Loss